-Emotional Hangovers: Why You're Depressed After a Night of Heavy Drinking
+Emotional Hangovers: Anxiety and Depression After a Night of Heavy Drinking

 Some people experience uncharacteristic sadness and/or anxiety upon waking after a night of heavy drinking.
 Certain individuals may even find themselves prone to crying while inebriated, the day after drinking, or for an entire week after heavy drinking.
 If you have a hangover and find it difficult to remember many details of the night before, then you were most likely binge drinking.

-Alcohol is a known depressant, and its biochemical effects on the body are the number one reason for drinker's remorse.
+Alcohol is a known depressant, and its biochemical effects on the body are the number one reason for drinker's remorse or an emotional hangover.
 One's decisions, behavior, and memory impairment while under the influence also factor into the anxiety and depression of the hangover.

 As dopamine levels are decreased during alcohol withdrawal there is a reduction in neural firing causing melancholic feelings including depression and anxiety.— The Journal of General Psychology